turbobutton/tb-object-aligner/README.md

 Centering objects aligns them along the chosen axis in either World or Local space.

 ### Average
-Centers the objects along the chosen world axis that passes through the average position of all selected objects.
+Centers the objects along the chosen world axis vector that passes through the average position of all selected objects.

 ![Average centering](/Images/ObjectAligner_Center_Average_01.png?raw=true)